bigthonk/blather/README.md

 blather = Blather()

-# fine tunes an appropriate model on your dataset
+# fine tunes an appropriate model on your dataset, can be provided as either a list of strings or a single string representing a .txt file
 blather.read(['Text Examples One', 'Second Text Example'...
 'Text Example k'])

 # returns a text sample generated from the model